A Comprehensive Taxonomy for Explainable Artificial Intelligence: A Systematic Survey of Surveys on Methods and Concepts: Taxonomy

 \paragraph{Object of explanation} The object (or scope~\cite{molnar_interpretable_2020}) of an explanation describes which item of the development process should be explained.
-Items we identified in literature: \begin{description}

-\item[processing] The objective is to understand the (symbolic) processing pipeline of the model, \idest to answer parts of the question \enquote{How does the model work?}.
+Items we identified in the literature: \begin{subparagraphs}[font=\appenddot] \item[Processing] The objective is to understand the (symbolic) processing pipeline of the model, \idest, to answer parts of the question \enquote{How does the model work?}.
 This is the usual case for model-agnostic analysis methods.
-Types of processing to describe are \forexample the \emph{decision boundary}, and \emph{feature attribution} (or feature importance).
+Types of processing to describe are, \forexample, the \emph{decision boundary} and \emph{feature attribution} (or feature importance).
 Note that these are closely related, as highly important features usually locally point out the direction to the decision boundary.
-In case a symbolic explanator is targeted, one may need to first find a symbolic representation of input, output, or the model internal representation.
-Note that model-agnostic methods that do not investigate the input data usually target explanations of the model processing. \begin{examples} Feature attribution methods encompass all the discussed attribution heatmapping methods (\forexample RISE~\cite{petsiuk_rise_2018}, LIME~\cite{ribeiro_why_2016}, LRP~\cite{bach_pixelwise_2015}).
-LIME can be considered a corner case, as it both explains feature importance but also tries to approximate the decision boundary using a linear model on super-pixels, which can itself serve directly as an explanation.
-A typical way to describe decision boundaries are decision trees or sets of rules, like extracted by the discussed VIA~\cite{thrun_extracting_1995}, and DeepRED~\cite{zilke_deepred_2016}. \examplemethod{TREPAN~\cite{craven_extracting_1995}} Standard candidates for model-agnostic decision tree extraction are TREPAN~\cite{craven_extracting_1995} for M-of-N rules at the split points, \examplemethod{C4.5~\cite{quinlan_c4_1993}} and the C4.5~\cite{quinlan_c4_1993} decision tree generator for shallower but wider trees with interval-based splitting points. \examplemethod{Concept Tree~\cite{renard_concept_2019}} Concept tree~\cite{renard_concept_2019} is a recent extension of TREPAN that adds automatic grouping of correlated features into the candidate concepts to use for the tree nodes. \end{examples}
+In case a symbolic explanator is targeted, one may need to first find a symbolic representation of the input, output, or the model's internal representation.
+Note that model-agnostic methods that do not investigate the input data usually target explanations of the model processing. \begin{examples} Feature attribution methods encompass all the discussed attribution heatmapping methods (\forexample, RISE~\cite{petsiuk_rise_2018}, LIME~\cite{ribeiro_why_2016}, LRP~\cite{bach_pixelwise_2015}).
+LIME can be considered a corner case: In addition to explaining feature importance it approximates the decision boundary using a linear model on superpixels.
+The linear model itself may already serve as an explanation.
+Typical ways to describe decision boundaries are decision trees or sets of rules, as extracted by the discussed VIA~\cite{thrun_extracting_1995}, and DeepRED~\cite{zilke_deepred_2016} approaches. \examplemethod{TREPAN~\cite{craven_extracting_1995}} Standard candidates for model-agnostic decision tree extraction are TREPAN by \longcite{craven_extracting_1995}, and C4.5 by \longcite{quinlan_c4_1993}.
+TREPAN uses M-of-N rules at the split points of the extracted decision tree. \examplemethod{C4.5~\cite{quinlan_c4_1993}} C4.5 uses interval-based splitting points, and generates shallower but wider trees compared to TREPAN. \examplemethod{Concept Tree~\cite{renard_concept_2019}} Concept tree is a recent extension of TREPAN by \longcite{renard_concept_2019} that adds automatic grouping of correlated features into the candidate concepts to use for the tree nodes. \end{examples}